 There is little evidence of management attention or actions to deal with staffing problems.

-Most of the licensing and inspection personnel are not promptly completing all of the training and qualification requirements.
+Most of the licensing and inspection personnel are not promptly completing all of the training and qualification requirements specified in IMC 1248 (or compatible Agreement State requirement) or equivalent requirements of the program .

 New staff members are hired without the scientific or technical backgrounds that would equip them to receive technical training.

-Category N

-Special conditions exist that provide justification for withholding a rating.
-For example, there has been a substantial management effort to deal with staffing problems.
-NMSS or STP has been kept informed of the situation, and discernable recent progress is evident.

 Common Performance Indicator 2—Status of Materials Inspection Program

 Satisfactory

-Core licensees (initial inspections and all routine inspections of Priority 1, 2, or 3) are inspected at regular intervals in accordance with frequencies prescribed in NRC Inspection Manual, Chapter 2800.

-Deviations from these schedules are normally coordinated between working staff and management.
-Deviations are generally the result of joint decisions that consider the risk of licensee operation, past licensee performance, and the need to temporarily defer the inspection(s) to address more urgent or more critical priorities.

-There is a plan to reschedule any missed or deferred inspections or a basis established for not rescheduling.

-A large majority of the inspection findings are communicated to licensees in a timely manner (30 calendar days as specified in NRC Inspection Manual, Chapter 0610).
+Less than 10 percent of all Priority 1, 2, or 3 licensees due for inspection over the review period are inspected at intervals exceeding the frequencies identified in IMC 2800 with a grace period of 25 percent.
+Initial inspections that are completed more than 12 months after license issuance are also included in the 10 percent calculation.

+Inspection findings are typically communicated to the licensee within 30 calendar days after all inspection related information has been obtained, and an inspection has been determined to be completed.

+Reciprocity inspections are performed in a manner that meets the requirements identified in IMC 1220 or alternative reciprocity inspection policy.

 Satisfactory, But Needs Improvement

-More than 10 percent of the Priority 1, 2, or 3 licensees are inspected at intervals that exceed the NRC Inspection Manual, Chapter 2800, frequencies by more than 25 percent.
+More than 10 percent of all Priority 1, 2, or 3 licensees due for inspection over the review period are inspected at intervals exceeding the frequencies identified in IMC 2800 with a grace period of 25 percent.
 Initial inspections that are completed more than 12 months after license issuance are also included in the 10 percent calculation.

-Many of the inspection findings are delayed or not communicated to licensees within 30 days.
+Inspection findings are often not communicated to the licensee within 30 calendar days after all inspection related information has been obtained, and an inspection has been determined to be completed..

+Some Reciprocity inspections are not performed in a manner that meets requirements identified in IMC 1220 or alternative reciprocity inspection policy.

 Unsatisfactory

-More than 25 percent of the Priority 1, 2, or 3 licensees are inspected at intervals that exceed the NRC Inspection Manual, Chapter 2800, frequencies by more than 25 percent.
-Initial inspections that are completed more than 12 months after license issuance are also included in the 25 percent calculation.
+More than 25 percent of all Priority 1, 2, or 3 licensees due for inspection over the review period are inspected at intervals exceeding the frequencies identified in IMC 2800 with a grace period of 25 percent.
+Initial inspections that are completed more than 12 months after license issuance are also included in the 25 percent calculation

-Most inspection findings are delayed or not communicated to licensees within 30 days.
+Inspection findings are not communicated to the licensee within 30 calendar days after all inspection related information has been obtained, and an inspection has been determined to be completed.

-Category N

-Special conditions exist that provide adequate justification for withholding a rating.
-For example, an unforeseen event or emergency with significant health and safety consequences may have required a temporary diversion of resources from the core inspection program.
-However, these programmatic adjustments are well thought out, and properly coordinated with Office of Nuclear Material Safety and Safeguards (NMSS) or Agreement State management.
+Reciprocity inspections are not performed in a manner that meets requirements identified in IMC 1220 or alternative reciprocity inspection policy.

 Common Performance Indicator 3—Technical Quality of Inspections

 Satisfactory

-Review team members accompanying inspectors combined with an onsite review of a representative cross-section of completed inspection reports indicates inspection findings are usually well founded and well documented throughout the assessment.
+IMPEP inspector accompaniments indicate that inspectors are knowledgeable of the requirements for license types being inspected and are able to identify potential health, safety, and security concerns.
+Inspectors demonstrate proper inspection technique and adherence to established inspection procedures.

-A review of inspector field notes or completed reports indicates that most inspections are complete and reviewed promptly by supervisors or management.
+An evaluation of inspection casework indicates that inspections are complete, inspection findings are well founded, and inspection results are reviewed promptly by management.

-Procedures are in place and normally used to help identify root causes and poor licensee performance.
+Procedures are in place and used to help identify underlying causes and poor licensee performance.

-In most instances, followup inspections address previously identified open items and/or past violations.
+Followup inspections address previously identified open items and/or past violations.

-Inspection findings generally lead to appropriate and prompt regulatory action.
+Inspection findings lead to appropriate and prompt regulatory action.

-Supervisors accompany nearly all inspectors on an annual basis.
+Supervisors accompany all inspectors on an annual basis.

 Satisfactory, But Needs Improvement

+IMPEP inspector accompaniments indicate that not all inspectors are fully knowledgeable of the requirements for license type being inspected, and may not be able to identify potential health and safety, and security concerns.
+Not all inspectors demonstrate proper inspection preparation, technique, and adherence to established inspection procedures.

-Review indicates that some inspections do not address potentially important health and safety concerns or it indicates periodic problems with respect to completeness, adherence to procedures, management review, thoroughness, technical quality, and consistency.
+Review indicates that some inspections do not address potentially important health and safety concerns or it indicates problems with respect to completeness, adherence to procedures, management review, thoroughness, technical quality, and consistency.